mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 thread, it can be used for this.
 If the pool does not implement a background thread, the checkOut method is responsible for ensuring this requirement is met.

+When populating the Pool, pendingConnectionCount has to be decremented after establishing a `Connection`_ similarly to how it is done in `Checking Out a Connection <#checking-out-a-connection>`_ to signal that another `Connection`_ is allowed to be established.
+Such a signal MUST become observable to any `Thread`_ after the action that `marks the established Connection as "available" <#marking-a-connection-as-available-internal-implementation>`_ becomes observable to the `Thread`_.
+Informally, this order guarantees that no `Thread`_ tries to start establishing a `Connection`_ when there is an "available" `Connection`_ established as a result of populating the Pool.

 .. code::

    wait until pendingConnectionCount < maxConnecting and pool is "ready"